FOID Card Review Board

 What do I do if I think there has been a mistake, and my FOID Card was incorrectly revoked or my application was incorrectly denied?

 If you believe the ISP's records have inaccurately identified you as prohibited from possessing a FOID Card, you do not need to request relief from the FCRB.
-Rather, you will need to use the ISP, Office of Firearms Safety, Types of Appeals Tab and select I Inadvertently Answered Yes or Need to Challenge My Record.
+Rather, you will need to use the ISP, Firearms Services, Types of Appeals Tab and select I Inadvertently Answered Yes or Need to Challenge My Record.

 What do I do if I don’t understand why my FOID Card was revoked or my FOID Application was denied or otherwise cannot find what I need on this webpage?

-Please refer to the Illinois State Police, Office of Firearms Safety webpage.
+Please refer to the Illinois State Police, Firearm Services webpage.